rishabhnagardev/bot-gpt-backend/README.md

 - App: horizontal stateless FastAPI instances behind a load balancer
 - DB: read replicas, partitioning (by user or time), sharding for writes
 - LLM: queue calls, worker autoscaling, use cheaper models as fallback
-- Use caching (Redis) for hot conversations and recent messages
+- Use caching (in-memory dict cache) for hot conversations and recent messages

 Pattern: Prefer CQRS for separation of read/write workloads and background workers for heavy tasks (summaries, embeddings, PDF processing).